retr0mod8/gmod-JaffaFactory/README.md

 ## Licensing
 If you plan to re-distribute this map with any assets from BDCraft.net, you'll need to credit them.
 More can be read [here](https://bdcraft.net/downloads/purebdcraft-minecraft/#download) by clicking on 'click to view Terms of Use'\
 Additional atribution to creators of mod texture packs may be required aswell.
-The creators of all textures in this repository can be found in the description of the [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2514311238#highlightContent).
+The creators of all textures in this repository can be found in the description of the [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2514311238#highlightContent).\
+Aside from that, work done by me (retr0mod8) is public domain and can be used any way you like.